Managing money and financial support

 Social welfare payments

 There are a number of social welfare payments to help if you are ill.
 For example, Illness Benefit, Disability Allowance and Invalidity Pension.
-But remember that it’s up to you to apply for them – you won’t get them automatically.
-The main entitlements are listed in our booklet Managing the Financial Impact of Cancer but if you need more information, please contact your local Citizens Information Centre.
+But you won’t get them automatically - it’s up to you to apply for them.
+If there is a Medical Social Worker at your hospital, they can advise you about benefits.
+Your local Citizens Information Centre can also give you information.

 Drugs Payment Scheme